May 30, 2019

 So, what do you do?
 One option is to pay a Third Party Administrator to complete the form for you.
 A second option is to complete and file the 2-page form yourself.
-In all honesty, the form really isn’t very difficult.

 Do a search for “Form 5500-EZ” and the form and instructions will pop up.
 Make sure it’s an IRS site.